 Curriculum Deferred Information

 Since you are not required to declare your Engineering major until the end of your first year, you have time to learn about each department.
-During New Student Orientation and throughout the fall semester, the Research and Academic Services (RAS) Office and the academic departments organize events to give you opportunities to explore degree options.
+During New Student Orientation and throughout the fall semester, the Office of Academic Services (OAS) Office and the academic departments organize events to give you opportunities to explore degree options.

-All Curriculum Deferred students are required to take a 100-level engineering course during their freshman year in either the Fall or the Spring semester.
-Students who declare their major by the end of the Fall 2009 semester will not be required to take a 100 level engineering course.
+All Curriculum Deferred students are required to take a 1000-level engineering course during their freshman year in either the Fall or the Spring semester.
+Students who declare their major by the end of the Fall 2009 semester will not be required to take a 1000-level engineering course.

 Are you ready to Declare a Major?

 Below are the basic instructions.
-The form you need to use is “Request to Change/Add Curriculum.”
-You can also pick up a hard copy of this form in 109 Towne.
+The PATH form you need to use is “Declare/ Update Field of Study.”

-- Meet with your assigned CD Faculty Advisor.
+- Meet with your assigned CD Academic Advisor.

 - Meet with the Undergraduate Curriculum Chair of the curriculum in which you wish to declare.
-Through Penn In Touch complete a Worksheet in preparation for your meeting and bring it along with you to the meeting.
+Identify courses you plan to take in preparation for your meeting and bring a list along with you to the meeting.